reactgraphqlacademy/fb-messenger/README.md

 ## Exercise

-1- Replace API get Threads by threads query
+1- Fetch the threads using the threads query
-2- Replace threads query by threadsConnection
+2- Replace the threads query by threadsConnection
 3- Fetch a Conversation by using the conversationConnection query 4- Use the sendMessage mutation to send a message.
-Sending a message should_
+Sending a message should:
     - Update the conversation to display the new message
-    - Update the treads to display the last message
+    - Update the threads to display the new message

 ### Bonus